How to use a credit card responsibly: 10 tips

 As the Consumer Financial Protection Bureau (CFPB) explains, you should make your payments on time, every time.
 That’s because your payment history is an important factor when it comes to your credit scores

 In fact, late payments can stay on your credit report for up to seven years.
 Late credit card payments can also lead to late fees and higher interest rates.
+You could consider setting up automatic payments or electronic reminders to help you avoid missing payments.

 4. Pay more than the minimum

-Making your minimum payments by the due date every billing cycle helps you avoid penalties and fees.
+Making minimum payments by the due date every billing cycle helps you avoid penalties and fees.
 And paying the minimum keeps your account in good standing.
 But if you pay only the minimum, you’ll carry a balance.
 And you’ll be charged interest on that balance.

 Using only the credit you need can help you stay below your credit limit.
-That’s important because your credit scores can be affected by your credit utilization ratio, a measure of how much of your available credit you’re using.
-The lower your credit utilization ratio, the better your credit score might be.
+That affects your credit utilization ratio, which is a measure of how much available credit you’re using across all your revolving credit accounts.
+The CFPB recommends keeping your credit utilization below 30%.
+If you think you might need extra help limiting your spending, consider making a budget.

 Using credit responsibly by doing things like making payments on time each month should keep your account in good standing.
 And sometimes, practicing good habits might lead your issuer to offer a higher credit limit on your card.